PR & Partnerships, SEO

 Firstly, we need to create a prospect list of partners and suppliers.
 It is suggested to conduct internal meetings to come up with the most comprehensive list of Partners and Suppliers.

 • Filter your prospect list.
-It’s likely that not all your partners & suppliers are suitable for this exercise as it depends on their business, website and the nature of your relationship with them.
+It’s likely that not all your partners & suppliers are suitable for this exercise, as it depends on their business, website and the nature of your relationship with them.
 For that reason, you need to narrow down your list to include more practical opportunities.
-Try to include specific point of contacts for each prospects especially if you have a good relationship with them.
+Try to include specific points of contact for each prospect especially if you have a good relationship with them.

 • Develop tactics.
 Investigate your final prospect list carefully and develop tactics to target each.
 Here are some common tactics that I have come across :